 - Pet litter: 93.4%

 This robot did best as expected on hard surfaces with scores in the 90s.
-One issue is the fast-spinning twin side brush system that scatter debris, which I noticed in most of the tests.
+One issue is the fast-spinning twin side brush system that scatters debris, which I noticed in most tests.
 Another issue is the wide turning radius that results in missed spots.

-If you’ve watched the advertorials, Narwal claims this product will clean carpets well.
+Narwal claims this product will clean carpets well if you’ve watched the advertorials.
 Unfortunately, tests reveal otherwise.
 The lack of a brush roll severely hampers its cleaning performance on this surface.

 Passes weren’t as clean as I’d hoped they would, which isn’t surprising for a robot without a roller.

 - Quaker oats: 91.4%